10 Most Beautiful Buildings in Venice + Google Maps Location

 Today, Scuola Grande di San Marco is now a medical museum located in Campo Santi Giovanni e Paolo public square with Basilica dei Santi Giovanni e Paolo.
 It is one most awaited scenes when sailing along the Fondamenta dei Mendicanti canal in Venice.

 You can find its exact location using this link to Google Maps.
+You can find the boat rentals/tours in Venice from this link.

 The most significant part of Scuola Grande di San Marco is its facade, skillfully decorated with different techniques.